Cancel anytime

 Market Risk

-DBA is exposed to market risks associated with agricultural commodity markets, including supply disruptions, demand shifts, and geopolitical events.
+The ETF is subject to market risk associated with agricultural commodities, including price fluctuations, supply disruptions, and changes in government policies.

 Investor Profile